Transient Occupancy Tax

 How to Remit a Payment for TOT

-1. Download the TOT/SRTBIA Remittance Form (requires Adobe PDF software to work).
+1. Download the TOT/SRTBIA Remittance Form (requires a download and Adobe PDF software to work).

 - Please note: lines in the PDF should automatically calculate your payment as it is filled out.

 2. Follow the below instructions for filling out the remittance payment form. (or Download PDF instructions)